Effective Recruitment in this New Virtual World

 Whilst this presents potential challenges for businesses - one of which is effective recruitment in a virtual world - let's not lose sight of the opportunities that this presents, not least the ability to recruit people further afield if we have the wherewithal to do this.

-Key Points for Effective Hiring (remote or face-to-face)
+Key points for effective riring (remote or face-to-face)

 When advising business owners on how to hire effectively, one would usually highlight the following points at the outset: